This Is What Merkel Meant – And Did Not Mean – When She Warned Europe Can't Completely Rely On The US And UK

 Defense, climate, trade, refugees and migration are all big issues, and there are clearly important differences between the EU and the US, and in some cases between the EU and UK.
 It is on these issues that the German chancellor is urging the EU to come together and take responsibility.

-A factor that will have added confidence to Merkel is the election of Emmanuel Macron in France.
+Adding to Merkel's confidence is Emmanuel Macron's election win in France.
 Macron ran on a pro-EU platform, and is urgently pushing for reforms, including for more collaboration on defense and security matters, and greater integration in the eurozone.
 During her speech on Sunday, Merkel emphasized that the relationship with France will strengthen and flourish under Macron.
-The chancellor is likely to see in his election an opportunity to put an agenda of reforms that had long been shelved back on the table.
+The chancellor is likely to see in his election an opportunity to put an agenda of reforms that had long been on the backburner.

 Finally, there's domestic politics.
 Ahead of a general election in September, when Merkel will seek her fourth term in office, her remarks will put further pressure on Social Democratic candidate Martin Schulz, who has been lagging in the polls, and was hoping to make Europe a core part of his platform.